Talking with ATC can be intimidating…

 5. Write Down Any Instructions ATC Gives You

-Especially at larger and busier airports, you will want to write down everything you are told.
+Especially at larger and busier airports, you’ll want to write down everything you’re told.

 Directions can get long and complicated at times, so the fewer transmissions it takes to get instructions to you, the better for ATC and for you.